uwcartlab/webmapping/Chapter11/readme.md

 Within the `getStyle()` function, we retrieve the `<desc>` content by creating a selection of the current DOM element, selecting its `<desc>` element, and returning the text content using the `.text()` operator with no parameters (lines 14-16).
 We then parse the JSON string to create a JSON object (line 18) and return the correct style property's value (line 20).

-This completes the `dehighlight()` function, which we can add event listeners to call (Example 2.5).
+This completes the `dehighlight()` function, which needs its own event listeners to call (Example 2.5).

 ###### Example 2.5: Adding `mouseout` event listeners in _main.js_